 How to Calculate using Calculator

 The user has to just insert the following data into the calculator for the instant result of the calculation with a simple click.

-Total income comprises of the revenue from operations and other incomes such as interest income, commission income, profit from the sale of assets, dividend income, other income, and much more.
+Total income comprises the revenue from operations and other incomes such as interest income, commission income, profit from the sale of assets, dividend income, and all other incomes.
 This figure can be obtained from the income statement of the company.

 Total expenses of the company are divided into various broad categories such as cost of material consumed (raw material, WIP, finished goods), purchases, changes in inventory, operating expenses, depreciation and amortization, finance cost (interest), taxes, and other expenses.

 Example of Net Income

 Let us try to understand this concept with the help of an example.
 Suppose a company, X ltd., sells plastic toys.
 The following information is extracted from the financial statements of the company.